College Application Resources

 Source: Current Population Survey, US Department of Labor, US Bureau of Labor Statistics

-The Guidance Department sent notifications that the 2017 packet is ready for pick-up and the deadlines that must be adhered to to be eligible for the local scholarships offered.
+The Guidance Department will send notifications when the 2018 packet is ready for pick-up and the deadlines that must be adhered to to be eligible for the local scholarships offered.

 Check Naviance regularly for the Regional and National Scholarships that are available.